eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 ### Representation Property

 A thing type can contain a so-called `representation property`.
-This optional property contains the _name_ of a property, whose value can be used to uniquely identify a deivce.
+This optional property contains the _name_ of a property whose value can be used to uniquely identify a deivce.
-The `thingUID` cannot be used for this purpose, there can be more than one thing for the same device.
+The `thingUID` cannot be used for this purpose because there can be more than one thing for the same device.

-Each physical device normally has some kind of technical id to identify it uniquely.
+Each physical device normally has some kind of a technical identifier which is unique.
-This could be a MAC address (e.g. Hue bridge, camera, all IP-based devices), a unique device id (e.g. a Hue lamp) or some other property that is unique per device.
+This could be a MAC address (e.g. Hue bridge, camera, all IP-based devices), a unique device id (e.g. a Hue lamp) or some other property that is unique per device type.
 This property is normally part of a discovery result for that specific thing type.
 Having this property identified per binding it could be used as the `representation property` for this thing.